 Successful seasonal SEO means lots of new traffic.
 More traffic is great for your wallet but can strain websites and overwhelm servers, so before you launch your holiday promotions, take time to review your website’s technical specs.
 Is the site speed slow?
 Are there broken URLs or too many redirect URLs?
 Is the site navigation intuitive?
 Are there crawl errors?
 These problems will push you low in Google SERPs no matter how great your content is.

 Poor website functionality hurts your credibility and frustrates consumers.
 No matter how great your product is, if the purchasing experience is negative, that will lead to poor reviews and non-repeat customers.
 And many websites in the past have missed out on sales when Black Friday traffic overwhelmed them, crashing the sites.
 It’s well worth the time to review and fix site issues before the holiday rush begins.

 With a little planning and site revision, your business can use seasonal SEO to tap into the holiday rush, driving more traffic, greater conversions, and better search ranking that will boost your business year-round.

 Need some help with your seasonal SEO campaign?
 Looking for a fresh way to market your business?
 TracSoft offers customized digital marketing to meet your unique needs.
-We provide SEO optimization, social media management, and blog and YouTube content.
+We provide SEO optimization, social media management, PPC, and content production.
 Reach out today and discover what TracSoft can do for you.